What are your options?

 The exact definition of financial hardship may vary depending on who you ask.
 Typically, financial hardship refers to situations when you’re unable to make your debt payments or bills due to circumstances beyond your control.
-If you are experiencing a period of financial hardship, you may find relief through a financial hardship program.
+If you are experiencing a period of financial hardship, you may find help through financial hardship assistance.

 Many situations can greatly affect your finances and land you in a period of hardship, including the following:

-It may seem impossible to recover when you’ve been hit with a financial hardship, but it’s important to remember that you have options.
-In addition to making cuts in your spending and finding an additional source of income, you may be able to participate in a hardship program through your lender.
+It may seem impossible to recover when you’ve been hit with financial hardship, but it’s important to remember that you have options.
+In addition to making cuts to your spending and finding an additional source of income, you may be able to get help with your financial hardship from your lender.

-Although they aren’t widely advertised, many major credit card issuers have hardship programs available.
+Although they aren’t widely advertised, many major credit card issuers offer help with financial hardship.
+This may be a good option to relieve credit card debt if you have bad credit.
 You may be able to receive lower interest rates, reduced penalties and fees, or lower minimum payments to help you get back up on your feet.
 Call your lender directly as soon as you know that you’ll need assistance.

 When it comes to federal student loans, you may qualify for a deferment, forbearance, or an income-driven repayment plan.
 More information on these hardship options can be found on the Federal Student Aid website.

-Not all private student loan providers offer assistance programs, but it’s worth contacting them directly to go through your options.
+Not all private student loan providers offer assistance, but it’s worth contacting them directly to go through your options.
 Sallie Mae, for example, offers deferment and forbearance options under special circumstances, but borrowers should be prepared to see their interest continue to accrue.
-Those with private student loans may also find relief through debt consolidation loans or debt settlement.
+Those with private student loans may also find relief through debt consolidation loans or a debt consolidation company.

 If you are experiencing financial hardship, it’s best to seek help sooner rather than later.
-You may choose to contact your lenders directly about your situation and ask for assistance.
-If your lender is unable to provide you with hardship relief, or if you are uncomfortable doing this yourself, your best step is to consult with debt relief specialists.
+You may choose to contact your lenders directly about your situation and ask for assistance from relief services in your state.
+If your lender is unable to provide you with hardship relief, or if you are uncomfortable doing this yourself, your best step is to consult with financial relief specialists.
 Accredited Debt Relief has helped individuals throughout the U.S. with their unique financial situations.
 Contact us today for a free, no obligation consultation.